Dograffe/NovyXtreme/README.md

 - `/nxreload`
   Reloads the NovyXtreme plugin.

+- '/nxtop'
+  Lists stargates in order of most visited

+- '/nxnear'
+  Displays closest startgate to player

   ## Permissions
   NovyXtreme used permission nodes compatible with Permission plugins such as LuckPerms or PermissionsEx, the following permission nodes are available: